stephencz/old-stephencz-com/site.md

 Dynamic solutions which rely on the web server to retrieve or generate content can yield highly maintable and highly dynamic websites.

 The flaw with this solution stems primiarly from the limitations of cheap web hosting.
-The majority of those ten dollar a month web hosting plans that you see are shared hosting services.
+The majority of those five dollar a month web hosting plans that you see are shared hosting services.
 This means that your website will be hosted on a web server which contains many other websites.
 If your website is running a CMS such as WordPress, than chances are your website will exist on a web server containing many other websites *also running WordPress*.
 Because of the server-side overhead of many WordPress websites performing many server-side operations, more often than not, your website will have poor and inconsistent performance.